RuihanYuan/VirusProject/README.md

 To make changes to the color map for each annotated product, please do so in the **color_setting.yml** file in the bin folder and pass it in to override the default settings using the -c argument.
 Supports hex color codes but make sure to place them in quotes.

-Here is an example color_setting.yml file you could use:
+Here is an example color_setting.yml file to use:

 ```yml
 color_mapping: